When we first spent 2 days in Dublin, we knew right away we needed to go back to see more of this green-hued country.

 Address: Dame Street, Dublin 2

 Molly Malone Statue

-After you’ve rubbed your hands on her boobs, head to my favorite place in the city, the old library in the Trinity College.
+After you’ve rubbed your hands on her boobs, head over to our favorite place in the city, the old library in the Trinity College.

-The Book of Kells and Trinity College Dublin Library
+The Book of Kells at the Trinity College

 Just for clarification, the Book of Kells dates back to the 9th-century.
 This is an excellent manuscript in Latin, containing the four Gospels of the New Testament (Matthew, Mark, Luke, and John) together with various prefatory texts and tables.

 Trinity College Dublin Library